Field Sales Training is a high risk activity and needs to be handled with care.

 What provision is in place with the training provider if these critical success factors are not achieved?

 Because once the field sales training is delivered it’s much tougher to have these important conversations, benchmark what success looks like and set agreeable standards.

 Who will own the field sales training course internally?

-Who will be critical in ensuring the key learning, habits, activities, mindsets, attitudes are maintained post training?
+Who will be critical in ensuring the key learning will be implemented?